oguzhan-yilmaz/balcony/docs/developing-terraform-import.md

 operation_name: DescribeInstances
 ```

+You can see the data you'd get using the `balcony aws ec2 Instances describe` command, which would read the Describe operation specifically.

 To see the Operations of a ResourceNode, you can use the  `--list, -l` option. (e.g. `balcony aws ec2 Instances --list`).
 This will bring up the Operations and their documentation.

 **Which Terraform to resource type it should use?**

-We know `aws_instance` is the resource type for EC2 Instances.
+We know `aws_instance` is the resource type for EC2 Instances [from the Terraform AWS prodiver docs.](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance)

 Let's add this to our config: